saulpierotti/markdown_notebook/PB.md

 	* I can create a text file and run it from the shell
 	* I can use an IDE to write, execute, access documentation
 	* I can write directly in the Python interpreter without creating a file
-* Documentation is really useful as a reference, but is not really good for learning
-* Things work most of the time, until they do not work once and no one knows why

-# 15/11/19
-* I can run a script in the background using an & after the command
-	* `~ python test.py &`
 * The operator / is division in python2, while in python 3 the operator // is integer division
-	* The result of intyeger division is itself an integer
+	* The result of integer division is itself an integer
 	* Floating point division in python3 is done by the operator /
 	* In python2 the type of division is determined by the context
 		* It is integer division only if both numbers are integers, otherwise it is floating point